CFAES Give Today

 CFAES

-A 4-H SPIN Club is a special interest club where five or more youth learn about a specific topic of interest for at least 6 weeks.
+A 4-H special interest (SPIN) club or SPARK Club is a short-term 4-H club that uses hands-on group learning to educate and engage youth on one specific topic of interest.
 Topics vary and include interests such as art, nature, life skills, science, photography, gardening, robots, and more!

-Want to join a SPIN Club in Medina County?
-Contact the Club leader and extension office by filling out the survey: go.osu.edu/MedinaSPINClubs
+Want to join a SPARK Club in Medina County?
+Contact the Club leader and extension office here: go.osu.edu/MedinaSPINClubs

 Club Name Interest Area Meeting Location Contact Information